-Improve current processing facilities, by strengthening current infrastructure and developing a more available and skilled work-force.
+Improve current processing facilities, by strengthening current infrastructure and developing a more available and skilled workforce.

-Strategy 2.
 Investigate and develop a regional business case for increased seafood processing capacity in the region.

 Expand marine research capacity in the region by leveraging the unique marine environment and creating connection to interested out-of-region research institutions.